Last Updated on

 6. Post Your Photo or Video

 Now is the time to officially introduce your business on Instagram by posting your first post!
-You have the caption ready to go and all you need to do is upload your photo (or video) and add the caption.
+You have the caption ready to go and all you need to do is upload your photo (or video), add the caption and select some hashtags.

 7. Reply to Comments

 After you’ve introduced your business on Instagram, don’t put your phone down and leave it for the day.
 You should reply to all the comments you receive to begin building a relationship with your followers and potential customers.